vangav/vos_backend/README.md

 + Transportation
 + etc ... (any stateless service)

-Vangav Backend generates services:
+Vangav Backend generates services that are:
-+ lightweight
++ light-weight
 + stateless
 + highly-scalable
 + robust
 + SOA-ready
-+ built-in dispatcher-worker
++ with a built-in dispatcher and a worker service
 + eclipse-ready
 + based on [Play Framework](https://www.playframework.com/documentation/2.2.6/Home) (JAVA) and [Cassandra](https://archive.apache.org/dist/cassandra/2.1.2/)
 + Loaded with utilities like: